Nikolaos-Matthaiakakis/MNPBEM_GUI/README.md

 To avoid pathing errors, once downloaded, rename the MNPBEM_GUI-master folder to simply MNPBEM_GUI

 This is a first release of the GUI so further improvements will be included in future releases.

+The results calculated with MNPBEM GUI have been tested against experimental results and also against the default MNPBEM simulation tool and have been found to have excellent agreement.
+Nevertheless, the user should make sure that the results of their simulation are correct.
+Any error is of no responsibility of the GUI author.